Anamelechi/cruddur/journal/week2.md

 ```

-Rollbar kept failing to integrate with my app to i decided to use Sentry

 ## Sentry

+Rollbar kept failing to integrate with my app so i decided to use Sentry because it proved to be more effective

 ### For backend error logging and tracing

 https://sentry.io/